-When you envision your ideal lifestyle in western North Carolina, does the picture in your mind include evenings watching the sunset over the Blue Ridge behind a pristine mountain lake?
-If so, put Lake Glenville on your list.
+When you envision your ideal mountain lifestyle, do you picture evenings watching the sun set over the Blue Ridge Mountains behind a pristine lake?
+If so, Lake Glenville may be for you.